zoeldominguezmejia/freshman-year-summer-roadmap/phases/01-pre-security.md

 ---

 ## 🎯 Goal
 Build the baseline technical and corporate vocabulary needed to thrive across both practical labs and professional certification structures.
-This document serves as your live day-by-day execution checkpoint.
+This document serves as your live execution checkpoint.

 ---